neurolabusc/MRIcroGL10_OLD/PYTHON.md

 [MRIcroGL wiki](https://www.nitrc.org/plugins/mwiki/index.php/mricrogl:MainPage#Scripting).
 A full list of the available functions is listed on [Github](https://github.com/neurolabusc/MRIcroGL/blob/master/COMMANDS.md).

 Specific considerations for Python in MRIcroGL
- - each Python script should include 'import gl' - this provides access to the MRIcroGL commands and also tells the software that this is a Python (rather than Pascal) program.
+ - Each Python script should include 'import gl' - this provides access to the MRIcroGL commands and also tells the software that this is a Python (rather than Pascal) program.
+ - Python uses '#' for comments, while Pascal uses '//'
  - Python is case sensitive, and all the [MRIcroGL](https://github.com/neurolabusc/MRIcroGL/blob/master/COMMANDS.md) functions are lower cased.
 Therefore "gl.resetdefaults" is valid but "gl.ResetDefaults" will not compile.
+ - Python uses "=" for assignments, while Pascal uses ":=".
+Therefore, the Python line "i = 1" is the same as the Pascal "i := 1;"
+ - Python uses "==" to test equality, while Pascal uses "=".
+Therefore, the Python line "if rot == 1:" is the same as the Pascal "if rot = 1 then"
  - PyArg_ParseTuple requires that boolean values are either "0" (false) or "1" (true).
 In contrast, Pascal uses true/false, so the Python command "gl.colorbarvisible(1)" is the same as the Pascal "colorbarvisible(true);"

  Below each of the Pascal scripts that are provided with MRIcroGL have been ported to Python.